jochenalt/Pentapod-Design/docs/Construction.md

 <img src="../videos/thin-pentapod-walks.gif"/>

-and even twerking (actually, this was not on purpose, this happened when I introduced the IMU to keep the body levelled, but the PID controller's parameters were completely rubbish, so it osscillated in all axis which turned out to be really hot!)
+and even twerking (actually, this was not on purpose, it happened when I introduced the IMU to keep the body levelled, but the PID controller's parameters were completely rubbish, so it osscillated in all axis which turned out to be really hot!)
 <img src="../videos/pentapod-twerks.gif"/>

 Unfortunately, it turned out that once I put in batteries and the lidar on top, it gained 500 gramms of weight and the servo in the thigh was not strong enough to lift and move the body anymore.